arskom/spyne/doc/source/manual/highlevel.rst

-        you should also give it a targetNamespace (the ``tns`` argument to its constructor) string and an optional application name (the ``name`` argument to the :class:`Application` constructor), which are used to generally distinguish your application from other applications *worldwide*.
+        you should also give it a targetNamespace (the ``tns`` argument to its constructor) string and an optional application name (the ``name`` argument to the :class:`Application` constructor), which are used to generally distinguish your application from other applications *in the universe*.
         While it's conventionally the URL and the name of the class of your application, you can put ``tns="Hogwarts", name="Harry"`` there and just be done with it.